FOSSBOSS/EdaTecHmi2002-101C/README.md

 Core changes:
 No dial out.
 No having to select a device.
-No trusting a forgein repo
+No trusting a forgein repo.
-No need for root
+No need for root.
-No forced reboot
+No forced reboot.
-Changed code to not disable HDMI ports
+Changed code to not disable HDMI ports.

 Todo: